11bho11/casestudy-lng/README.md

 # 🌍 Global LNG Production & Contract Modelling System  - A Python Case Study
-*A Domain-Driven Python Architecture Case Study*

-> ⚠️ Note: This repository shares architecture, design decisions, and engineering learnings.
+> ⚠️ This repository shares my learnings in building and designing software architecture.
-> Source code is not included due to commercial confidentiality.

----

 ## 📌 Overview

 This project documents the architecture and design of a Python-based modelling system built to represent global LNG production and long-term contract flows at:

-- Region level
-- Country level
+- Region/country level
 - Liquefaction plant & train level
 - Project ownership level
-- Term contract level
-- Portfolio aggregation level
+- Aggregated level

 The system was designed to support forward-looking commercial analysis, supply forecasting, and scenario modelling.

-Rather than functioning as a flat spreadsheet-style model, the system was architected using **object-oriented and domain-driven design principles** to reflect real-world industry structure.

 ---